Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Safety & Precautions

-Undenatured type II collagen shows a favorable tolerability profile at the studied dose (40 mg/day).
-Clinical trials lasting 90 to 180 days report no significant adverse effects compared to placebo.
+Undenatured type II collagen shows a good tolerability profile at the studied doses.
+Clinical trials lasting 90 to 180 days report no adverse effects different from placebo, and the animal toxicology dossier is complete and negative.
+The window actually observed stops at 180 days.

 Scientific Studies